 It is recommended to use the ./coconut (COrsika CONfiguration UTility) procedure for the installation of the CORSIKA executable file.
 This script provides a user interface through questions and answers for the various CORSIKA options.
-The question 'Which additional CORSIKA program options do you need ?' should be answered by typing 's' which selects the EHISTORY option.
-The EHISTORY option should work in combination with nearly all other available options, especially with all highenergy and low-energy hadronic interaction models, with the options CERENKOV, CHARM, CURVED, NEUTRINO, NUPRIM (primary neutrino), SLANT, STACKIN, or UPWARD, but not with the INTTEST option, as in the INTTEST option only the first interaction is considered, so the generation sequence of grandmother and mother particles is not established.
-Further details on the CORSIKA installation you find in the CORSIKA User's Guide [15].
+The question should be answered by typing 's' which selects the EHISTORY option.
+The EHISTORY option should work in combination with nearly all other available options, especially with all high-energy and low-energy hadronic interaction models, with the options CERENKOV, CHARM, CURVED, NEUTRINO, NUPRIM (primary neutrino), SLANT, STACKIN, or UPWARD, but not with the CONEX, INTTEST, or PARALLEL options, as in those options the generation sequence of grandmother and mother particles is not established.
+Further details on the CORSIKA installation you find in the CORSIKA User's Guide [16].